Sudden Death (1995 film): Plot

 The Secret Service and the Pittsburgh Bureau of Police team up to surround the arena and a standoff ensues.
 Meanwhile, Darren manages to find and disarm a few of the bombs (as well as killing and evading a few of Foss' men), whilst Foss himself kills several hostages after the end of the first and second periods.
 Hallmark finally makes his way inside and meets Darren, who explains where the rest of the bombs are most likely located.
 Hallmark is revealed to be in league with Foss, and tries to kidnap Tyler, but fails.
 Hallmark then reveals his true self to Darren, who sets him on fire and ultimately kills him.
 Darren then uses Hallmark's phone to contact Foss, who taunts that he is holding his daughter captive.

 As time ticks down, Darren disables more bombs, but is severely slowed by confrontations with Foss' men.
 At one point, Darren, dressed as the Pittsburgh goalie to escape the thugs, enters the game and successfully defends a shot on goal.
 As the third period runs down, Luc Robitaille scores the game-tying goal for Pittsburgh in the last second, prompting sudden death overtime and prolonging the game.
 Deciding that there's no time left to find the remaining bombs, Darren climbs to the roof of the arena.
 He fights off two of Foss' henchmen; one of them falls onto the score display, blowing it up.
 As the arena erupts into chaos, Darren advances upon the owner's box from above and forces his way in, rescuing Emily, the Vice President and the remaining hostages.
 Darren and Emily reunite with Tyler and set out to leave the arena.

 Foss manages to escape and blend in with the panicking crowd.
 He sets off one of the bombs, flooding part of the arena, and recaptures Emily when she recognizes him.
 They head towards the top of the arena, where a helicopter is waiting to lift Foss away.
-Darren intervenes and saves his daughter before Foss could shoot her.
-As Foss attempts to flee, Darren shoots the pilot, causing the chopper to stall and fall into the arena, sending a screaming Foss to his death as the chopper explodes on impact with the ice.
+Darren intervenes and saves his daughter before Foss can shoot her.
+As Foss attempts to flee, Darren shoots the pilot, causing the chopper to stall and fall into the arena, sending a terrified Foss to his death as the chopper explodes on impact with the ice.
 Darren is led to an awaiting medic unit while his children tell the paramedics of his heroism.

 Cast

 Penguins staff includes Ed Evanko as team owner Baldwin, and Bernard Canepari as equipment manager Jefferson.
 Arena personnel include Bill Dalzell as head of security George Spota, Steve Aranson as scoreboard operator Dooley and Jennifer D. Bowser as mascot entertainer Joan Cometti.
 Additional law enforcement personnel include Brian Delate as Secret Service agent Thomas Blair, and Milton E. Thompson as Pittsburgh Police Dispatch Sergeant Kurtz.
 Other members of Foss' gang include Jophery Brown as Wootton, Jeff Habberstad as Lewis, John Hateley as Briggs, Fred Mancuso as Billy Pratt, Brad Moniz as Toowey, Manny Perry as Brody, Thomas Saccio as his helicopter pilot, Fred Waugh as Bluto, and Dean E. Wells as Kloner.